kumo/RomanNums/Documents/Other Apps.md

 - What's New (scrolling view of text)
   - Review
-- Tell a Friend "Check out Tyldig - a new kind of caclualtor for iPhone and iPad http://tydligapp.com #tydligapp"
+- Tell a Friend "Check out Tyldig - a new kind of calculator for iPhone and iPad http://tydligapp.com #tydligapp"
   - Message
   - Mail
   - Twitter